polineniavinash/terraform-run-in-awscodebuild/README.md

 Choose a region, everything will be created in that region

-1 -- run the cloudformation file
+1 - run the cloudformation file
 -------------------------------

-This will create 3 objects:
+This will create 3 objects :

 1. A codebuild role with administrator access
 2. An S3 bucket where the tfstate file will be saved